emayia/frosted_google_reviews_panel/README.md

 ## Project Structure

-- `frosted_google_reviews-pannel/`
+- `glassmorphism-google_reviews-panel/`
-  - `frosted_google_reviews-pannel.css`: Contains the CSS for the frosted glass effect and mobile optimization.
+  - `glassmorphism-google_reviews-panel.css`: Contains the CSS for the frosted glass effect and mobile optimization.

 ## Author